 You will be asleep and feel no pain (general anesthesia).

-- You lie face down or sit up on the operating table.
+- You usually lie on your belly or sit up on the operating table.
 A cut (incision) is made in the middle of the back of your spine.
 The length of the incision depends on how much of your spinal column will be operated on.

 - Skin, muscles, and ligaments are moved to the side.
 Your surgeon may use a surgical microscope to see inside your back.